 Exposure to reverse repurchase agreements

+Until 21 September 2026

 The expected level of exposure that could be subject to reverse repurchase agreements amounts to 20% of the Fund's net assets, subject to a maximum of 35%.
 The aggregate amount of cash provided to the same counterparty in reverse repurchase agreements shall not exceed 15% of the assets of the Fund.

 The use of reverse repurchase agreement transactions will be temporary while a Fund may expect upward and downward variations.
 Such variations may be dependent on factors such as, but not limited to, total Fund's net assets, the demand from the underlying market and seasonal trends in the underlying market.
 During periods of little or no demand from the market, the proportion of the Fund's net assets subject to reverse repurchase agreement transactions may be 0%, while there may also be periods of higher demand, in which case this proportion may approach 35%.

+With effect from 22 September 2026

+It is expected that the Fund will have exposure to these instruments in the range of 0% to 50% of its Net Asset Value.
+The aggregate amount of cash provided to the same counterparty in reverse repurchase agreements shall not exceed 15% of the assets of the Fund.

+The use of reverse repurchase agreement transactions will be continuous while the Fund may expect upward and downward variations.
+Such variations may be dependent on factors such as, but not limited to, total Fund's net assets, the demand from the underlying market and seasonal trends in the underlying market.
+During periods of little or no demand from the market, the proportion of the Fund's net assets subject to reverse repurchase agreement transactions may be 0%, while there may also be periods of higher demand, in which case this proportion may approach 100%.

 Investor Profile